All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 All the World's a Stage by William Shakespeare

-The lines of this poem have been taken from one of Shakespeare's plays named "As You Like It".
-This pastoral comedy "As You Like It" has been believed to have been written in 1599 and first published in the First Folio in 1623.
-The play's first performance is not fixed, though a performance at Wilton House in 1603.
+The lines of this poem have been taken from one of Shakespeare's plays, "As You Like It".
+This pastoral comedy, "As You Like It" has been believed to have been written in 1599 and first published in the First Folio in 1623.
+The play's first performance is not fixed, though it was performed at Wilton House in 1603.

-These lines have been delivered by one of the characters of this play whose name is Jaques, a sad character of this play.
-He has delivered these lines in Act II Scene VII line 139.
+These lines have been delivered by one of the characters of this play, whose name is Jaques, a sad character.
+He has delivered these lines in Act II, Scene VII, Line 139.
 Jacques has used these lines as a monologue (soliloquy).

-This poem has presented the real aspect of human life where the world and its people have been presented metaphorically as a stage and the players.
-The poet has presented seven different stages of a person's life here in this poem.
-This poem has shown the beginning and the end of human life in the worldly stage where humans have to perform different roles in their lifetime and finally move towards their final destination (death) leaving this worldly stage.
+This poem presents the real aspect of human life, where the world and its people have been presented metaphorically as a stage and the players.
+The poet has presented seven different stages of a person's life in this poem.
+This poem shows the beginning and the end of human life in the worldly stage, where humans have to perform different roles in their lifetime and finally move towards their final destination (death), leaving this worldly stage.

 MAIN THEME